The Michigan AFL-CIO Labor Foundation is our affiliated charitable nonprofit organization established in 2019.

 Working in collaboration between the Michigan Labor Foundation and the University of Michigan, the Michigan Law COVID-19 Corps formed as a group of law students organizing to help those affected by the pandemic.
 With over 250 volunteers, the Michigan Law COVID-19 Corps was ready to take on meaningful COVID-related projects, ranging from legal and policy research to creating visuals or fielding intake calls.
 Folks with an inquiry or in need of assistance were encouraged to connect with the team through a convenient online portal.

 Michigan State University’s Labor Education Program (LEP), as part of the School of Human Resources and Labor Relations, brings together University faculty and Union leadership to provide education and training for union leaders and members.
-Since 1956, our nationally known programs have provided the vehicle for a real world focus on the concerns of working people.
-Click here to view their website.
+Since 1956, the LEP’s nationally known programs have provided the vehicle for a real world focus on the concerns of working people.
+Click here to view LEP’s new labor resources website.